PinjariSohail/PRODIGY_CS_01/README.md

 1.Execute Python programming script and follow the sintax.

 2.User inputs:
-* Choice of Encryption or decryption.
+* Choice of Encryption or Decryption.
 * User defined coustume message or text.
 * User define shift value.